MVTN: Multi-View Transformation Network for 3D Shape Recognition

-\mysection{MVTN for Shape Retrieval} The shape retrieval task is defined as follows: given a query shape $\mathbf{S}_q$, find the most similar shapes in a broader set of size $N$.
-We follow the retrieval setup of MVCNN~\cite{mvcnn}.
-In particular, we consider the deep feature representation of the last layer before the classifier.
+\mysection{MVTN for 3D Shape Retrieval} The shape retrieval task is defined as follows: given a query shape $\mathbf{S}_q$, find the most similar shapes in a broader set of size $N$.
+For this task, we follow the retrieval setup of MVCNN~\cite{mvcnn}.
+In particular, we consider the deep feature representation of the last layer before the classifier in $\mathbf{C}$.
 We project those features into a more expressive space using LFDA reduction \cite{sugiyama2007dimensionality} and consider the reduced feature as the signature to describe a shape.
-At test time, shape signatures are used to find the most similar shapes in the training set.
-A retrieved sample is considered positive if it belongs to the same class as the query.
-We evaluate the retrieval-mAP over the whole set and compare baseline multi-view networks with their MVTN-augmented variants.
+At test time, shape signatures are used to retrieve (in order) the most similar shapes in the training set.